SergeyLavrentev/small-rss-reader/README.md

 - If the app doesn’t start after an update, try:
    - `make clean` then `make run` (recreates venv and reinstalls deps)
    - `make full-rebuild` to rebuild the .app bundle from scratch

+## Contributing

+- Fork the repository and create a feature branch:
+   - `git checkout -b feat/your-feature`
+- Use the provided Makefile and venv (no global Python assumptions):
+   - `make run` for local runs, `make test` to run tests headless
+- Prefer small, focused commits with clear messages (e.g., `feat:`, `fix:`, `docs:`).
+- Add or update tests when changing behavior.
+- Open a PR with a concise description, screenshots (if UI), and testing notes.